 - Manage your own money and budget, with help if you need.

-You can expect four steps to your personalised cancer care:
+You can expect five steps to your personalised cancer care:

 To find out what matters to you, your clinical nurse specialist (CNS) or support worker will offer you an assessment of your needs.